DR Congo: Volcano eruption prompts panic in Goma | DW | 22.05.2021

 The Congolese government said it was evacuating Goma, a city of nearly 2 million people, after the Mount Nyiragongo volcano erupted.
-However, experts think it is unlikely that lava will reach the city.
+Lava reached the city's airport.

 A volcanic eruption turned the sky red and brought a strong smell of sulfur to the streets of Goma, a city of nearly 2 million people in the Democratic Republic of Congo (DRC) on Saturday.
 Power was out in multiple locations throughout the city.